CoriBeemish/AutomateTheBoringStuff/README.md

 # AutomateTheBoringStuff Notes
-Repository for following "Automate the Boring Stuff with Python" by Al Sweigart
+Repository for following "Automate the Boring Stuff with Python" by Al Sweigart.
+Start: December 2018